-Beginning in July 2009, new members enrolled in the Core Plan will receive a ForwardHealth Core Plan card.
+Beginning in July 2009, new members enrolled in the BadgerCare Plus Core Plan will receive a ForwardHealth Core Plan card.
 All identification cards include the member's name and 10-digit member identification number.
 The identification cards may be used to verify a member's enrollment, but possession of an identification card does not guarantee enrollment.
 It is possible that a member will present a card when he or she is not enrolled; therefore, it is essential that providers verify enrollment before providing services.

-Core Plan members should call the Enrollment Services Center with questions about enrollment criteria, HMO enrollment, and covered services.
-The ForwardHealth Core Plan cards include the Enrollment Services Center phone number on the back.
+Core Plan members should call the ESC with questions about enrollment criteria, HMO enrollment, and covered services.
+The ForwardHealth Core Plan cards include the Enrollment Services Center telephone number, (800) 291-2002, on the back.